afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 - Winlogon and User Initialization: Winlogon starts, and user-specific processes and services are initiated.
 - User Interface: The graphical user interface (GUI) is presented, and the user can log in.

-In both cases, the boot process involves initializing hardware, loading the operating system's kernel, and transitioning from a pre-boot environment to a fully functional user environment
+In both cases, the boot process involves initializing hardware, loading the operating system's kernel, and transitioning from a pre-boot environment to a fully functional user environment.

 #### 72. What is the iptables command, and how to use it for network filtering?
 **Answer.** The iptables command configures Netfilter firewall rules providing the network address translation, packet filtering, etc. iptables inspects the network packet and then manages them according to the defined rules.
 Here is how you can use the iptables command for network filtering: